Genentech/g_ani/README.md

       pip install -e .
       ```
    - To run the strain energy calculation you need the following tools from [OpenEye](https://www.eyesopen.com/).<br/>
-     Note: you can run minimizations u
+     Note: you can run minimizations using
      sdfMOptimizer.py and single point calculations with sdfNNP.py without openeye tools
            or licenses as the cdd_chem package will use RDKit if OEChem is not available.

        - omega
        - szybki

    - All NNP calculations will run significantly faster if you have a GPU available on your computer.
-If a GPU is not available the slower
+If a GPU is not available the slower   CPU implementation will be used.
-   -
-   -   CPU implementation will be used.

    - You will need a ~8GB of memory to run the example below.
-Be aware that to little memory will cause errors with unexpected messages.
+Be aware that too little memory will cause errors with unexpected messages.
    - Run test example:
    ```
    scripts/sdfNNPConfAnalysis.pl -in tests/data/CCCC.sdf -out out.sdf -sampleOtherMin